evilsocket/arc/README.md

 ## Import / Export

-You can export stores and their encrypted records to a JSON file:
+You can export stores and their encrypted records to a TAR file:

-    ./arcd -config config.json -output ~/backup.json -export
+    ./arcd -config config.json -output ~/backup.tar -export

-Exported files can be later imported with:
+Exported archives can be later imported with:

-    ./arcd -config config.json -import ~/backup.json
+    ./arcd -config config.json -import ~/backup.tar

 ## Useful Commands